jolocom/jolocom-lib/docs/index.rst

 **Our Approach**

-The Jolocom Protocol is a light weight level two protocol which is build on open standards and sits on top of a blockchain implementation.
+The Jolocom Protocol is a lightweight protocol which enables self-sovereign identity, which is built with W3C open standards on top of Ethereum and IPFS.
 The architecture of the protocol revolves around three main concepts:

-* Cryptographic Keys
+* Pairwise pseudonymous multiple personas
-* Decentralized Identifiers (DIDs)
+* Decentralized Identifiers (DIDs) and DID Documents
 * Verifiable Credentials

+Identities in the Jolocom system are controlled through asymmetric, public/private key cryptography.
+This provides identities with signing and transaction capabilities, as well as enabling context-specific interactions through child key pairs, which are derived as Hierarchical Deterministic Keys following the BIP-32 specification.

-Cryptographic keys enable context specific interactions and provide identities with signing and transaction capabilities.
-DIDs enable globally unique identifiers which are self issued and can be automatically resolved to DidDocuments containing more information about the identifier in question.
+DIDs are globally unique, persistent identifiers associated with each key pair, which are self-issued and can be automatically resolved to DidDocuments containing more information about the identifier in question.
-Verifiable Credentials build the third pillar of the protocol.
-They provide a way to express statements about a subject which are cryptographically verifiable.
-This commoditizes the process of issuing and consuming a trustable statement – leaving the consumer of a verifiable credential with only one task: the choice to trust the issuer of the statement or not.

-Pillar one and two enable the existence of a self sovereign identity.
-Pillar one and three provide the needed tools to create complex structures on the edges while preserving protocol simplicity (at the core).
-This approach allows Jolocom to keep the protocol generic while account for a vast amount of use cases with varying complexity levels.
+Verifiable Credentials enable cryptographically verifiable statements about identities.
+As long as the consumer of the credential trusts the issuer of the statement, the Jolocom protocol provides a secure framework for the creation and transaction of trustable statements.

+In its most simplistic form, the Jolocom Protocol can be used to:

 The usage of the Jolocom protocol manifests itself in the following main patterns:

-* Create a self sovereign identity for humans/devices/organizations
+* Create a self-sovereign identity for humans/devices/organizations
 * Attach meaningful information to identities in the form of verifiable credentials
 * Easily request and consume verified information about identities